Akindale Thoroughbred Rescue

 Average Number of Thoroughbreds: 130

 John Hettinger always wanted to ensure that the horses he bred had sanctuary for life.
-Therefore, the farm is also home to 120 permanently retired Thoroughbreds, who are living out their days in grass pastures.
-These horses, while not suitable for riding, are available through a companionship program.
+Therefore, the farm is also home to 115 permanently retired Thoroughbreds, who are living out their days in grass pastures.
+These horses, while not suitable for riding, are available for adoption through a companionship program.

 Success Stories from Akindale Thoroughbred Rescue